The ultimate fried chicken. So quick. So easy. Delicious & crunchy on the outside. Tender, perfectly cooked chicken on the inside.

 1 1/2 Tbsp Fine Sea Salt

-4 Tsp Smoked Paprika
+4 Tsp of Smoked Paprika

-4 Tsp Garlic Powder/Granules
+4 Tsp of Garlic Powder/Granules

-4 Tsp Dried Oregano
+4 Tsp of Dried Oregano

-4 Tsp Onion Powder/Granules
+4 Tsp of Onion Powder/Granules

-200g Plain Flour
+200g of Plain Flour

-2 Tbsp Cornflour
+2 Tbsp of Cornflour

-280ml Pot Buttermilk
+280ml of Pot Buttermilk

 Vegetable Oil for Frying

-Put 1 tbsp of salt, 2 tsp smoked paprika, 2 tsp oregano, 2 tsp garlic powder and 2 tsp onion powder into a bowl with the chicken pieces.
-Mix well so that they are all evenly coated then, leave at room temp for 30-45 minutes depending on how much time you have.
+Put 1 tbsp of salt, 2 tsp of smoked paprika, 2 tsp of oregano, 2 tsp of garlic powder and 2 tsp of onion powder in a bowl along with the chicken pieces.
+Mix well so that they are all evenly coated.
+Leave at room temp for 30-45 minutes, depending on how much time you have.

-Transfer the fried chicken to wire rack over a tray lined with kitchen roll.
+Transfer the fried chicken to a wire rack over a tray lined with kitchen roll.
 Sprinkle with sea salt.
 M.F.C done.